 Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

 Observe the night sky and explore the world beyond!
-Gaze through high-performance telescopes at the stars, see a portable planetarium show and view a moonscape in 3-D. Join the Museum for this free, fun-filled night of astronomical proportions!
+Gaze at the stars through high-performance telescopes, see a portable planetarium show and view a moonscape in 3-D. Join the Museum for this FREE, fun-filled night of astronomical proportions!

 Food vendor available.
 For more information, call 352-273-2062.

 Doors open and stargazing begins at 6 p.m.
 Let’s reach for the stars!